Knowledge Distillation

 GoogleNet

-For example, Since GoogLeNet is a very cumbersome (means deep and complex) network, its deepness gives the ability to extract and complex features and its complexity gives it the power to remain accurate.
-But the model is heavy enough that one for sure need a large amount of memory and a powerful GPU to perform large and complex calculations.
-So that’s why we need to transfer the knowledge learned by this model to a much smaller model which can easily be used in mobile.
+For example, since GoogLeNet is a very cumbersome (meaning deep and complex) network, its depth gives it the ability to extract complex features and its complexity gives it the power to remain accurate.
+But the model is heavy enough that one would surely need a large amount of memory and a powerful GPU to perform large and complex calculations.
+That’s why we need to transfer the knowledge learned by this model to a much smaller model which can easily be used on mobile devices.

 About Cumbersome Models

 Cumbersome models learn to discriminate between a large number of classes.
-The normal training objective is to maximize the average log probability of the correct answer, and it assigns a probability to all the classes, with some classes given small probabilities with respect to others.
+The normal training objective is to maximize the average log probability of the correct answer, and it assigns probabilities to all the classes, with some classes given small probabilities with respect to others.
 The relative probabilities of incorrect answers tell us a lot about how this complex model tends to generalize.
-An image of a Car, for example, may only have a very small chance of being mistaken for a Truck, but that mistake is still many times more probable than mistaking it for a Cat.
+An image of a car, for example, may only have a very small chance of being mistaken for a truck, but that mistake is still many times more probable than mistaking it for a cat.

-Since these operations will be quite heavy for mobile during the performance, so to deal with this situation, we have to transfer the knowledge of the cumbersome model to a small model which can be easily exported to mobile devices.
-To achieve this, we can consider the cumbersome model as Teacher Network and our new small model as Student Network.
+Since these operations will be quite heavy for mobile devices during performance, to deal with this situation, we have to transfer the knowledge of the cumbersome model to a small model which can be easily exported to mobile devices.
+To achieve this, we can consider the cumbersome model as the Teacher Network and our new small model as the Student Network.

 Teacher and Student

-You can ‘distill’ the large and complex network in another much smaller network, and the smaller network does a reasonable job of approximating the original function learned by a deep network.
+You can ‘distill’ the large and complex network into another much smaller network, and the smaller network does a reasonable job of approximating the original function learned by the deep network.

 Teacher Student Architecture